Information about Rail SPEED for suppliers

 Working with DfT, Network Rail identified six infrastructure projects of differing scale and stages of development, and asked them to consider past and current constraints, and what was needed to unblock them.

 All six programmes developed proposals to reduce timescales and cost, and then defended their proposals through peer reviews and challenge panels.
-The asks by the programmes were grouped into ten cross-cutting themes, where we are developing longer term transformation, to support teams in “halving the time and slashing the cost” of delivering improvements to the railway.
+The asks by the programmes were grouped into eleven cross-cutting themes, where we are developing longer term transformation, to support teams in “halving the time and slashing the cost” of delivering improvements to the railway.

 What are the SPEED themes?